simharuk2021/myFlix-client/README.md

 ### Run tests
 Some run tests were made after the Parcel build in order to check the html page was automatically updating when the code changed.
 Also to ensure the css file was rendering the index.html page correctly and the information was being displayed.

+The site was then run on a localhost so changes to the DOM could be dynamically visible and the functionality of the event code and views could be tested.

 ### Deployment